 HOW MUCH MG DO WE NEED?

 Even here, there is disagreement.
 Dr Dean explains that the common 2:1 ratio of calcium to magnesium often prescribed by doctors, if prescribing magnesium at all, is wrong.
-“This so-called recommendation traces back to French scientist Jean Durlach who warned that the 2:1 ratio was a ‘never to be exceeded’ level when considering calcium intake from all sources (food, water and supplements).
-His warning was misunderstood and instead taken as a recommendation of a 2:1 calcium-to-magnesium imbalance instead of something to avoid.
+“This so-called recommendation traces back to French scientist Jean Durlach who warned that the 2:1 ratio was a ‘never to be exceeded’ level when considering calcium intake from all sources (food, water and supplements).”
+His warning was misunderstood and instead taken as a recommendation that a 2:1 calcium-to-magnesium ratio is optimal.

-HOW DO WE KNOW IF WE ARE DEFICIENT?
+HOW DO WE KNOW FOR SURE IF WE ARE DEFICIENT?